Union Carriage & Wagon: History

+The Nigel manufacturing plant became a major production site, covering about 3.7 ha.
+Between 1964 and 1985, UCW produced over 1,600 electric locomotives with GEC traction equipment.
+Over time, the plant delivered about 14,000 vehicles, including locomotives, coaches, wagons, and specialised vehicles.

 In 1974, UCW entered the international market with orders from Angola and Zambia.
-In 1976, UCW received its first Asian order for twenty Type E100 electric locomotives for Taiwan Railways Administration (TRA), based on a GEC design.
-In addition, the TRA E1000 push-pull trainsets were also manufactured jointly by UCW, GEC-Alsthom, Tang Eng Iron Works of Taiwan and Hyundai Rotem of South Korea.
-In 1993, UCW formed a joint venture with Siemens Mobility, SGP Verkehrstechnik and China Steel Corporation to manufacture 216 cars (36 6-car sets) of C321 metro cars for the Bannan Line of Taipei Metro, the first of which entered service in 1999.
+In 1976, UCW received its first Asian order for twenty Type E100 electric locomotives for the Taiwan Railways Administration (TRA), based on a GEC design.
+The TRA E1000 push-pull trainsets were also manufactured jointly by UCW, GEC-Alsthom, Tang Eng Iron Works of Taiwan, and Hyundai Rotem of South Korea.
+In 1993, UCW formed a joint venture with Siemens Mobility, SGP Verkehrstechnik, and China Steel Corporation to manufacture 216 cars (36 six-car sets) of C321 metro cars for the Bannan Line of the Taipei Metro, with the first entering service in 1999.

-Rolling stock for Gautrain is assembled at the UCW plant in Nigel under a partnership agreement between Bombardier Transportation and UCW.
+UCW assembled rolling stock for the Gautrain at its Nigel facility under a partnership with Bombardier Transportation.
+It also built electric locomotives such as the Class 19E and 15E for Transnet.